Dean Court: History

 In 1923, the club were elected to Division Three South of the Football League, at which point they changed their name to Bournemouth & Boscombe Athletic.
 The first Football League match was played at Dean Court on 1 September 1923, with 7,000 watching a 0–0 draw with Swindon Town.
 Subsequent ground improvements were made following the purchase of fittings from the British Empire Exhibition at Wembley, which allowed the construction of a 3,700-seat stand.
 A covered terrace was added at the southern end of the ground in 1936.

 The club's record League attendance was set on 14 April 1948, when 25,495 watched a 1–0 defeat to QPR.
 The overall record attendance was set on 2 March 1957, when 28,799 spectators watched an FA Cup match against Manchester United.
 Shortly afterwards, a roof was added to the western stand.
 The club also purchased more land behind the northern end of the ground, with the intention of enlarging the stand and building a leisure centre.
 However, the club ran out of money during its construction and abandoned the scheme in 1984.
 As a result, the half-built structure was demolished and housing was built on that part of the site.
 The club's lowest Football League attendance was set on 4 March 1986, when only 1,873 saw a 2–2 drawn with Lincoln City.

 The ground was completely rebuilt in 2001, with the pitch rotated ninety degrees from its original position and the ground moved away from adjacent housing.
-Because the work was not finished in time for the start of the 2001–02 season, Bournemouth played their first eight games at the Avenue Stadium in nearby Dorchester.
+Because the work was not finished in time for the start of the 2001–02 season, Bournemouth played their first eight games at the Avenue Stadium in Dorchester.
 When Dean Court reopened with a game against Wrexham on 10 November, it gained its first sponsored name, becoming the Fitness First Stadium.
 Although it was rebuilt as a three sided stadium with a capacity of 9,600, seats were placed on the undeveloped south end in the autumn of 2005.
 On 24 February 2004 Bournemouth's James Hayter scored the Football League's fastest-ever hat-trick at Dean Court, scoring three goals in 2 minutes and 20 seconds during a 6–0 victory over Wrexham.
 The club sold the stadium in December 2005 in a sale-and-leaseback deal with London property company Structadene.

 In the 2010–11 a temporary south stand was built, but was removed during the 2011–12 season after attendances fell.
 In July 2011 the stadium was renamed the Seward Stadium after the naming rights were sold to the Seward Motor Group.
 Following Seward entering administration in February 2012, the ground was subsequently renamed the Goldsands Stadium in a two-year deal.
 During the summer of 2013 a 2,400 seat stand was built on the undeveloped end of the ground as a result of the club's promotion to the Championship.
 In July 2013 it was named after former club striker Ted MacDougall.